-The University's Honor Code is also concerned with social accountability and assumes that all students are responsible for themselves, other students, and their guests.
 The following are examples of prohibited behaviors and activities which may result in student conduct action under this Code.
 Commission of or attempts to commit these acts, condoning, supporting or encouraging others in the commission of these acts, or failure to prevent one's guests from committing these acts may be treated as violations of this Code.

-• B01.01 Alcohol: Possession, use, or distribution of alcohol, except where permitted by law and University policy.
-(See Substance Abuse Policy, University Policies, Section XVI).

-- B01.02 Possession of containers that previously contained alcoholic beverages by persons under 21 years of age. - B01.03 Possession of common source containers, whether full or empty, of alcohol such as kegs, beer balls, or boxed wine. - B01.04 Possession of alcoholic beverages by persons under 21 years of age. - Consumption of alcoholic beverages, including: - B01.05 Consumption of alcoholic beverages by persons under 21 years of age - B01.06 Consumption of alcoholic beverages by persons 21 years of age or older in any public area (unless it is an official University approved event), including common space within a residence hall. - B01.07 Open containers of alcoholic beverages are prohibited outside of residential rooms regardless of age including balconies, lounges, parking lots, and hallways unless at a sponsored University event. - B01.08 Inebriation by any person, regardless of age. - B01.09 Inebriation is defined as when an individual has consumed enough alcoholic beverages to observably affect their manner, disposition, speech, muscular movement, general appearance, or behavior. - B01.10 Sale, distribution or provision or attempts to sell, distribute or provide alcoholic beverages to and/or by anyone under 21 years of age. - B01.11 Transportation of alcohol by individuals 21 years of age or older must occur in its original, unopened container. - B01.12 Possession of devices that can be used for the rapid consumption of alcohol including, but not limited to beer funnels and shot glasses when found in the presence of alcohol where there is a reasonable inference that they are being used for rapid consumption as well as the participation in drinking games.
-Drinking games with water in the presence of alcohol is also prohibited. - B01.13 Reasonable Consumption Policy - If you are 21 years of age or older, you may only possess and store in your university assigned living space no more than ONE of the following: - Twelve (12) 12oz. beers - 1500mL of wine - 750mL of distilled alcohol - B01.14 Collections of containers that contain or previously contained alcohol beyond the quantified amount are not permitted. - B02.01 Complicity: A student will not, through act or omission, assist another student, individual, or group in committing or attempting to commit a violation of the University's Code of Conduct.
-A student who has knowledge of another individual committing or attempting to commit a violation of the Code of Conduct is required to remove themselves from the situation, and failure to do so when reasonable under the circumstances may be the basis for a violation of this policy. - B03.01 Unauthorized Entry/Damage to or misuse of property: unauthorized entry into University facilities or property, and unauthorized use or misuse of University property or the property of others.
+- A. Alcohol Possession, use, or distribution of alcohol, except where permitted by law and University policy.
+(See School of Pharmacy Substance Abuse Policy). - 1.
+Possession of containers that previously contained alcoholic beverages by persons under 21 years of age. - 2.
+Possession of common source containers, whether full or empty, of alcohol such as kegs, beer balls, or boxed wine. - 3.
+Possession of alcoholic beverages by persons under 21 years of age. - 4.
+Consumption of alcoholic beverages by persons under 21 years of age; - 5.
+Consumption of alcoholic beverages by persons 21 years of age or older in any public area (unless it is an official University approved event), including public space within a residence hall. - Inebriation by any person, regardless of age.
+Inebriation is defined as when an individual has consumed enough alcoholic beverages to observably affect his/her manner, disposition, speech, muscular movement, general appearance, or behavior. - 7.
+Sale, distribution or provision or attempts to sell, distribute or provide alcoholic beverages to and/or by anyone under 21 years of age. - 8.
+Transportation of alcohol by individuals 21 years of age or older must occur in its original, unopened container. - 9.
+Possession of devices that can be used for the rapid consumption of alcohol including but not limited to beer funnels and shot glasses when found in the presence of alcohol where there is a reasonable inference that they are being used for rapid consumption as well as the participation in drinking games.
+Drinking games with water in the presence of alcohol is also prohibited. - 10.
+The Reasonable Consumption Policy states that if you are 21 years of age or older, you may only possess and store in your University assigned living space no more than ONE of the following: twelve (12) oz. beers, 1500 ml wine, 750ml of distilled alcohol. - 11.
+Collections of containers that contain or previously contained alcohol beyond the qualified amount are not permitted. - B. Complicity A student will not through act or omission, assist another student, individual, or group in committing or attempting to commit a violation of the University's/School's Code of Conduct.
+A student who has knowledge of another individual committing or attempting to commit a violation of the Code of Conduct is required to remove themselves from the situation and failure to do so when reasonable under the circumstances may be the basis for a violation of this policy. - C. Unauthorized Entry/Damage to or misuse of property- unauthorized entry into University facilities or property, and unauthorized use or misuse of University property or the property of others.